 Choose products made specifically for use on dogs that do not include BHT or mineral oil in their ingredients.
 There are natural organic products that contain glycine max seed oil, Melaleuca cajuputi oil, or Elaeis guineensis seed oil.
 All of these oils are easily absorbed through the skin without leaving any residue behind and have been proven to be very effective in helping your dog's skin to heal.
 Ask your veterinarian about these oils before using them on your dog.

 The bottom line is that the risks of using Bio-Oil on your dog far outweigh any possible benefits of its use.
-More importantly, before you use any skin care products on your dog, consult with your vet to make sure they are safe.
+More importantly, before you use any skincare products on your dog, consult with your vet to make sure they are safe.